conchyliculture/webwatchr/README.md

 ## Alerting

-Email is the main method of alerting, but you can also set webwatchr to talk on telegram through a bot.
+Email is the main method of alerting, but you can also set webwatchr to talk to you on Telegram through a bot.

 First make a bot and grab a token following the [Telegram procedure](https://core.telegram.org/bots#6-botfather).